saikath/Mqtt-Example-using-javascript-nodejs/README.md

 Mqtt-Example is under MIT license so feel free to use it!

 #Author
 Created by [Saikat Hajra](https://github.com/saikath).
-Please feel free to drop an email if you have any question. saikat.hajra@innofied.com  or  hajrasaikat@gmail.com
+Please feel free to drop an email if you have any question at hajrasaikat@gmail.com